Advice levels

 Tick-borne encephalitis is a risk in forest areas.

-Ticks are common in country areas and active from spring to autumn.
+Ticks are common in country areas and active from March to November.

 To protect yourself from illness: